MKuranowski/aiocsv/readme.md

 Reading is implemented using a custom CSV parser, which should behave exactly like the CPython parser.

-Writing is implemented using the synchronous csv.writer and csv.DictWriter objects - the serializers write data to a StringIO, and that buffer is then rewritten to the underlaying asynchronous file.
+Writing is implemented using the synchronous csv.writer and csv.DictWriter objects - the serializers write data to a StringIO, and that buffer is then rewritten to the underlying asynchronous file.